 - Once assigned to a hunter, permits are not transferable except through the process outlined above.
 Once a DMAP permit has been purchased, it cannot be reassigned.

-- Permits will cost the same as a Firearms Antlerless Permit.
+- Permits cost the same as a Firearms Antlerless Permit.

-- Nonresidents must first purchase a Nonresident Firearms Any-Deer Hunting Permit, Nonresident Landowner Firearms Any-Deer Hunting Permit, or a Nonresident Managed Deer Hunting Permit to buy this permit.
+- Nonresidents must first purchase a Nonresident Firearms Any-Deer Hunting Permit, Nonresident Landowner Firearms Any-Deer Hunting Permit, or Nonresident Managed Deer Hunting Permit to buy DMAP permits.

 For More Information

-To learn more about the Deer Management Assistance Program, contact your local MDC private land conservationist or conservation agent.
+To learn more about the Deer Management Assistance Program, contact your local MDC private lands conservationist or conservation agent.
+Contact information and additional program details can be found at mdc.mo.gov/contact-engage.